GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 **Penultimate Wave**
 User spends at least 12 ki as an action to focus their ki.
 As an action or reaction within a number of phases equal to the amount of ki spent on the technique -10, the user may loose a blast of energy against a foe within a number of yards equal to the sum of their total attributes + their heroism.
 This inflicts 10 ki attacks against the foe.
 Additionally, if any of the attacks were successful, the user may inflict a single attack against the foe of any type of their choice.
 If 10 total attacks were successful as a result of this technique, the user recuperates 1d4-1 points of ki.

+**Raging Orb**
+User performs a standard Ki Blast as normal, spending 4 additional ki points.
+On impact, the energy ball explodes.
+This inflicts a fire attack against everything within 5 yards and a force attack against everything within 3 yards.

 **Raging Volley**
 The user spends 6 ki as an action to perform a total of 8 ki attacks with a range of [Body] score + 15 yards.
 The attacks each have disadvantage.
 If an attack successfully harms a foe, each consecutive attack of the technique gains an instance of advantage.
 Once an attack is unsuccessful this way, all instances of advantage are lost.